 You Pray with Confidence

 You are not whispering into the void.
-You are speaking to a God who "works all things according to the counsel of his will" (Ephesians 1:11).
+You are speaking to a God who "works out everything in conformity with the purpose of his will" (Ephesians 1:11).
 He is not handcuffed by circumstances or outmaneuvered by the devil.
 When you pray, you are addressing the King of the universe — and He has promised to hear.

 You Pray with Boldness